 We also offer information and referrals for a range of programs that assist with mental health concerns, substance abuse, elder care and supportive services.
 Our community programs include:

-Trained volunteers provide nonclinical support to patients outside the hospital, such as transportation to medical appointments and grocery shopping.
-For more information, please call 802.747.3710.
+- Bridges & Beyond: Trained volunteers provide nonclinical support to patients outside the hospital, such as transportation to medical appointments and grocery shopping.

-Lifeline is a personal medical alert service that assures 24/7 quick response and assistance for older adults living at home.
-For more information, please call 802.747.1816.
+- Lifeline: Lifeline is a personal medical alert service that assures 24/7 quick response and assistance for older adults living at home.